roswell/asdf/doc/syntax-control.md

 But I acknowledge that the Common Lisp community is not ready for such a change at this point;
-and since I haven't myself been a paid Common Lisp professional for years, and have jumped ship to Gerbil Scheme, I don't persaonally have the energy to push for such a change by getting all libraries fixed.
+and since I haven't myself been a paid Common Lisp professional for years, and have jumped ship to Gerbil Scheme, I don't personally have the energy to push for such a change by getting all libraries fixed.
 But maybe some future maintainer will read this and make it their mission.